-Google has come a long way since Sergey Brin and Larry Page networked a few computers together at Stanford.
-What started as a modest project is now a multibillion-dollar global organization that employs more than 19,000 people around the world.
-Brin and Page are still very much involved with Google's operations -- they're Presidents of Google's Technology and Products divisions, respectively.
+Google has come a long way since Brin and Page networked a few computers at Stanford.
+The company now employs nearly 100,000 people around the world.
+Brin and Page are still very much involved with the operation.
+Brin is the president of parent company Alphabet; Page is the CEO.

-Google's headquarters are in Mountain View, Calif.
-Google cheekily calls its campus the Googleplex -- a combination of the words "Google" and "complex" and a play on the term googolplex: One followed by a googol of zeroes.
+Google's headquarters are in Mountain View, California.
+Google cheekily calls its Bay Area campus the Googleplex, a combination of the words "Google" and "complex" and a play on the term googolplex: the numeral 1 followed by a googol of zeroes.
 Life at the Googleplex is pretty sweet.
-Here's just a small list of the amenities you can find there:
+Here's a small list of the amenities to be found there:

 - Several café stations where employees can gather to eat free food and have conversations

 - Snack rooms stocked with goodies ranging from candy to healthy foods like carrots and yogurt